ataribaby42/DayzRally/README.md

 ## FINAL NOTES
 Script is provided as is.
 It is up to you to figure out how to build your rally track or how to set-up server zombie free.

-Here is example of our Rally event
+Here is example of our Rally event:

 https://www.youtube.com/watch?v=TapIEQ6JD_I